Adverse Childhood Experiences

 For any other insurance carrier try calling the number on the back of the insurance card or log onto their website and search for provider coverage.

-Scheduled public screenings of the documentary (click the link to be directed to the documentary trailer) Resilience: The Biology of Stress and the Science of Hope, can be found below:
+We have scheduled public screenings of the documentary Resilience: The Biology of Stress and the Science of Hope:

 - Thursday, September 13, 2018